-One of the three original events produced by the 500 Festival, the Parade, has grown to be one of the signature events in the U.S. each year.
-The IPL 500 Festival Parade consistently ranks among the nation’s top three parades, among the Pasadena Tournament of Roses Parade and the Macy’s Thanksgiving Day Parade.
+Six decades later, the AES 500 Festival Parade has grown to become one of the signature events in the U.S. each year.
+The AES 500 Festival Parade consistently ranks among the nation’s top three parades, alongside the Pasadena Tournament of Roses Parade and the Macy’s Thanksgiving Day Parade.
 The AES 500 Festival Parade is the largest event held in downtown Indianapolis each year.